-If you enjoy nature walks, Secret Woods in Dania Beach is a delightful park that’s easily accessible for South Florida residents.
+If you enjoy nature walks, Secret Woods in Dania Beach is a delightful natural area that’s easily accessible for South Florida residents.

 Entry and parking are free.

 Embark on nature walks on your own.
 Or join guided nature walks.
-They usually are offered on the first full weekends of the month, but it’s suggested you call to confirm.
-Night hikes are offered occasionally, too, but require a fee and registration.
+They usually are offered on the first full weekends of the month.
+Please phone to verify.
+Night hikes are offered occasionally, too, for $5 and reservations are required.

 Parks naturalist Julie Morris offered insider information.

-Q: What are some of the outstanding features of your park ?
+Please describe some of the outstanding features of your park.

-Q: Where’s your favorite place in the park?
+Please describe your favorite place in the park.

 A: “My favorite place is on Laurel Oak Trail, it’s where I feel like I have left society and the world behind when I step onto the woodchipped surface.
-I can feel the gentle press of the woods along me as I walk with the presence of Shiny Leaf Wild Coffee, fragrant Marlberry, Sabal Palm, the ancient Laurel Oak and towering Cypress trees, the fruit of cocoplum and pond apple lay along the trail to draw out the racoons and crabs which in turn draw out the Yellow Crowned Night Heron.
+I can feel the gentle press of the woods along me as I walk with the presence of shiny leaf wild coffee, fragrant marlberry, Sabal palm, the ancient laurel oak and towering cypress trees, the fruit of cocoplum and pond apple lay along the trail to draw out the raccoons and crabs which in turn draw out the Yellow Crowned Night Heron.
 Butterflies occasionally flitter onto the flowering plants along the trail and you can always hear an undertone of skittering as the fiddler crabs anticipate your approach.”

-Q: Are there any distinctive trees, flowers or other interesting natural elements?
+Q: Please discuss distinctive trees, flowers and other interesting natural elements.

-Q: Any recommendations for people walking through the park?
+Q: Please offer recommendations for people walking through the park.

 A: “Camera or phone for photos and videos, binoculars to identify birds in the canopy and through the brush, everyday clothing for a hike works best unless there is rain or King tides then be prepared to slog through a few puddles or underwater walkways.
 The groundskeeper has maintained a few areas under Strangler Figs for unique photo opportunities and we offer every shade of green you could ever want in your background.
 Bringing snacks is fine but there are no picnic areas available and no sharing with the wildlife, trash receptacles are at trailheads and near park facilities only.
 There are none along the trail, please pack out your trash. ”